Periventricular Leukomalacia and Brain Damage – Medical Malpractice Attorney

 Has your child suffered brain damage due to periventricular leukomalacia?
 Do you want your child to be compensated for his or her future medical expenses and cost of care?

 Attorneys for Periventricular Leukomalacia Brain Damage – PVL Lawsuit

 $15-million-dollar jury verdict for periventricular leukomalacia and cerebral palsy — brain injury to a child — hospital personnel delayed effective ventilation of premature baby, resulting in periventricular leukomalacia (PVL) and cerebral palsy.

-For over 30 years, the law firm of Fitzgerald & Fitzgerald has been committed to fighting for children with birth injuries, including periventricular leukomalacia (PVL).
+For over 40 years, The Fitzgerald Law Firms have been committed to fighting for children with birth injuries, including periventricular leukomalacia (PVL).
 In the case above, our birth injury lawyers represented a child who was born prematurely in a labor room that was not equipped and staffed to resuscitate a premature infant.
-Expert witnesses called by Fitzgerald & Fitzgerald testified that this departure resulted in a delay of effective ventilation and hypoxia, a subnormal concentration of oxygen (oxygen deprivation).
-Fitzgerald & Fitzgerald successfully argued that the hypoxia, superimposed on the child’s premature birth, resulted in periventricular leukomalacia (PVL) and cerebral palsy.
+Expert witnesses called by The Fitzgerald Law Firm testified that this departure resulted in a delay of effective ventilation and hypoxia, a subnormal concentration of oxygen (oxygen deprivation).
+The Fitzgerald Law Firm successfully argued that the hypoxia, superimposed on the child’s premature birth, resulted in periventricular leukomalacia (PVL) and cerebral palsy.
 The jury agreed and awarded our young client $15,000,000.
 Read about our $15,000,000 case involving periventricular leukomalacia.

 1-800-323-9900 (Toll-Free) or

 Submit the Online Contact Form